G-Node/nix/docs/index.md

 # Citation

-If you use NIX, it would be much appreciated if you would cite it in publications:
+If you use NIX, it would be much appreciated if you would cite it in publications with its identifier RRID:SCR_016196 and/or the reference:

-*Stoewer A., Kellner C. J., Sobolev A., Sonntag M., Benda J., Wachtler T., and Grewe J. (2015); Integrating data storage and annotation in the data workflow using the NIX format and libraries; Frontiers in Neuroscience 9, DOI10.3389/conf.fnins.2015.91.00050*
+*Stoewer A, Kellner CJ, Benda J, Wachtler T and Grewe J (2014).
+File format and library for neuroscience data and metadata.
+Front.
+Neuroinform.
+Conference Abstract: Neuroinformatics 2014. doi: 10.3389/conf.fninf.2014.18.00027*

 # Contributing